TIGRLab/datman/docs/datman_conf.rst

 * **MrFtpPass**

-  * Description: The name of the file in the each study's metadata folder to get the SFTP password from.
+  * Description: The name of the file in the study metadata folder to get the SFTP password from.
 If omitted, a file named 'mrftppass.txt' is searched for.
   * Default: 'mrftppass.txt'

 Example